 - Climb: Things you can climb are signposted with a white icon (although this isn’t very large there is also a line either side of it).

 - Enemies: Indicated with a Grey chevron over their heads.
 This turns to Red when they have spotted you and has addition lines when they are pursuing you.

 - Throwing: When you are aiming a throw the aiming line turns yellow to indicates that you will hit your target.

 The weapon selection wheel provides assistance text about what each item is useful for.

 Navigation is with environmental clues, which work well as the game is relatively linear.
 At times you can also press R3 (click the right stick down) so the camera indicates an important feature up ahead, or a destination.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to A Plague Tale: Innocence or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to A Plague Tale: Innocence in how they play or their theme.
 These are good alternative games to A Plague Tale: Innocence, or are a younger rated alternative for players not ready for PEGI 18 or ESRB MATURE 17+ games.